apache/helix/src/site/markdown/index.md

 Apache Helix has two new releases:

-* [0.7.0-incubating](./site-releases/0.7.0-incubating-site/index.html) - A release that includes high-level APIs to logically interact with Participants, Controllers, Resources, and other Helix constructs.
-This release is a beta, but contains many new features, is backward-compatible, and is the basis for future development of Helix. [\[Release Notes\]](./releasenotes/release-0.7.0-incubating.html)
+* [0.6.2-incubating](./site-releases/0.6.2-incubating-site/index.html) - A release that fixes numerous bugs and improves platform stability. [\[Release Notes\]](./releasenotes/release-0.6.2-incubating.html)

-* [0.6.2-incubating](./site-releases/0.6.2-incubating-site/index.html) - A bug and security fix release hardening the Helix platform. [\[Release Notes\]](./releasenotes/release-0.6.2-incubating.html)
+* [0.7.0-incubating](./site-releases/0.7.0-incubating-site/index.html) - A release that includes high-level APIs to logically interact with Participants, Controllers, Resources, and other Helix constructs. __This release is an alpha and APIs are in the process of being finalized__.
+Feel free to play with it and provide any feedback you have! [\[Release Notes\]](./releasenotes/release-0.7.0-incubating.html)

 What Is Helix?